| CloserLook > John > John 5: 1-16 |

 Going back to

-V1 "After this there was a feast of the
+this there was a feast of the Jews; and Jesus went up to

 I

-wonder why the Holy Spirit referred to this occasion as "a feast of the Jews".
+wonder why the Holy Spirit referred to this occasion as "a feast of the Jews.”

 Certainly,